alexbalan08/alexbalan08/README.md

 👋 Hello, I'm Alex Balan!
-I'm a passionate and dedicated Data Science and AI Master student with a keen interest in NLP and Machine Learning.
+I'm a passionate and dedicated Data Science and AI Master student with a special interest for Natrual Language Processing.
 🛠️ I have experience working with languages and technologies like JAVA, Python, MathLab, R, and  SQL.